Beyond This Horizon

-There have been frequent criticisms of this novel for being a bit rambling and incohesive, several reviewers citing it as Heinlein's weakest effort.
+There have been frequent criticisms of Beyond This Horizon for being a bit rambling and incohesive, several reviewers citing it as Heinlein's weakest effort.
 I disagree for several reasons.
 Yes, it is atypical for a Heinlein story, with quite a few anti-climaxes along the way, and one might get the impression RAH couldn't decide on which part of the plot he should concentrate.
 On the other hand, I feel he approached the work as one representative of life in general; rambling, with various highlights at different times, without a discernible goal in sight.
 In my opinion, there are only two things to criticize about this book.
 First, a lot of the conversations are filled with colloquiallisms obviously common to RAH from his own Midwest experience, but it is not likely many of them would have survived into his futuristic society.
 Another is the way he portrayed the relationships between the men and women.
 That should not surprise many people, since RAH has been accused many times of being a misogynist, an opinion I do not share concerning the full body of his work, but which was a bit of a problem for him in his early stories.

 This novel was originally published as a two-part serial in Astounding Science Fiction, in April and May of 1942.
 It appeared under the byline of Anson MacDonald, mainly because it had no connection with the "Future History" stories Heinlein had been publishing under his own name for the previous two-and-a-half years.
 Other than the novellas "Waldo" and "The Unpleasant Profession of Jonathan Hoag" (both most recently reprinted in The Fantasies of Robert A. Heinlein), this was the last of his writings to see print until after World War 2.
 The novel was revised, expanded and published in book form in 1948.
 Out of print for several years, it has been recently reissued by Baen Books, which means at this time there are only three (all juveniles) of RAH's thirty-two novels out of print.
 All of his story collections are also available, a testament to his continued popularity.